magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-39993-inventory-changes-done-through-api-are-not-reflected-on-the-frontend.md

 ## Issue

-The inventory changes done through API are not reflected on the frontend product page.
+Inventory changes done through API are not reflected on the frontend product page.

 <ins>Prerequisites</ins>: